 If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

-A smile makeover is the process of improving the appearance of the smile through one or more cosmetic dentistry procedures, such as dental veneers, composite bonding, tooth implants and teeth whitening.
+A smile makeover is the process of improving the appearance of the smile through one or more cosmetic dentistry procedures, such as:

-A smile makeover takes into consideration your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips to develop your ideal smile.
+A smile makeover takes into consideration your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips.
 Smile makeovers are performed for many reasons and customized according to your unique considerations.

 What is it that you like or dislike about your smile or your teeth?
-Some aspects of your smile that your cosmetic dentist will review with you and that could be improved with a smile makeover include the following:
+Some aspects of your smile that your cosmetic dentist will review with you and that could be improved include the following:

 Tooth Color: Silver or amalgam dental fillings can be replaced with natural, tooth-colored composite restorations, while teeth whitening can improve the color of stained or dulled teeth.
 Tooth color and shading are important considerations during the evaluation of and preparation for various procedures, including porcelain veneers, crowns, bridges, composite bonding and dental implants.